xiangzhou/xiangzhou.github.io/_pages/software.md

 * The software is available on <a href="https://github.com/xzhoulab/PQLseq">github</a> and <a href="https://cran.r-project.org/web/packages/PQLseq/index.html">CRAN</a>, with a <a href="PQLseqManual.pdf">User Manual</a> (last edited on 03/20/2018) and <a href="pqlseq_SA_update.R">an updated R script</a> for accessing the residuals, tau1 and tau2 (modified on 04/05/2023).
 * Citation: Shiquan Sun\*, Jiaqiang Zhu\*, Sahar Mozaffari, Carole Ober, Mengjie Chen and Xiang Zhou (2018).
 Heritability estimation and differential analysis with generalized linear mixed models in genomic sequencing studies.
 Bioinformatics.
 35: 487-496.
 * Contact <a href="mailto:sqsunsph@xjtu.edu.cn">Shiquan Sun</a> or <a href="mailto:jiaqiang@umich.edu">Jiaqiang Zhu</a> with any questions, comments, or bugs reports.

+## Scalable Multiple Annotation integration for trait-Relevant Tissue identification (SMART)

+SMART is a software implementing the Scalable Multiple Annotation integration for trait-Relevant Tissue identification and usage.
+It extends the commonly used linear mixed model to relate variant effect sizes to variant annotations by introducing variant specific variance components that are functions of multiple annotations.
+It quantifies and evaluates the joint contribution of multiple annotations to genetic effect sizes by performing parameter inference using the widely used generalized estimation equation (GEE).
+The GEE-based algorithm in SMART allows for the use of summary statistics and naturally accounts for the correlation among summary statistics due to linkage disequilibrium.
+With GEE statistics, SMART applies mixture models to classify tissues into two categories—those that are relevant to the trait and those that are not—thus formulating the task of identifying trait-relevant tissues into a classification problem.

+* Software: <a href="SMART_0.1.0.tar.gz">version 0.10</a>, released on 10/10/2017, with a <a href="SMART_example.rar">Data Example</a>.
+* Manual: Use install.packages() command to install the package.
+Use ?SMART or ?LDSM or ?EMmix to see the description of these functions and some simple scripts to run the data example.
+A detailed manual will appear soon.
+* Citation: Xingjie Hao, Ping Zeng, Shujun Zhang and Xiang Zhou (2018).
+Identifying and exploiting trait-relevant tissues with multiple functional annotations in genome-wide association studies.
+PLOS Genetics. e1007186.
+* Contact <a href="mailto:xingjiegenetics@qq.com">Xingjie Hao</a> with any questions, comments, or bugs reports.